dilipthelip/LearnCassandra/CQL.md

 The structure of the primary has a significant effect on how many rows a single partition is going to hold.
 Approach 1:

 In the below scenario it is a combination of **Primary key(partition_key, clustering_key)**.
-These together make a composite primary key.
+These together make a composite primary key.With this we are no longer constrained to one row per partition.

 ```
 CREATE TABLE COURSES (